Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Another option that may work for you if you want to reduce your tax bill is to put more of your paycheck into pre-tax accounts.
 If your employer offers a 401(k) or 403(b) retirement account, you could choose to increase your contribution to it.
 Contributions come out of your pay before taxes do, so you’re lowering your taxable income while simultaneously saving for your retirement.

 For similar tax reasons, you may also want to utilize a health savings account (HSA) or flexible spending account (FSA).
 The money you put into these accounts can be used for certain medical expenses like copays.
-Keep in mind though that only $500 of FSA funds will roll over from year to year (as of 2023).
-This amount increases to $610 in 2024 and $650 in 2025.
+Keep in mind though that only $640 of FSA funds will roll over from year to year, as of 2024, though this amount increases to $660 in 2025.
 If you contribute more than the year's limit to an FSA but you don’t use it all within the year, you can kiss it goodbye.

 Utah Top Income Tax Rate